Reiss Greenidge

-Reiss James Greenidge (born 8 February 1996) is a professional footballer who plays as a defender for club Slough Town.
+Reiss James Greenidge (born 8 February 1996) is a semi-professional footballer who plays as a defender for club Sittingbourne.
 Born in England, he represents the Guyana national team.
 His brother, Jordan, is also a professional footballer.

 Greenidge spent time at Arsenal and West Bromwich Albion and had unsuccessful loan spells at Port Vale and Ipswich Town, before joining Ebbsfleet United in January 2016.
 From there, he was loaned to Hemel Hempstead Town.
 He travelled to Norway in July 2017 to sign for Sogndal.
 He played first and second-tier football for the club before joining third-tier side Arendal in January 2019.
 He returned to England to sign for Bolton Wanderers in August 2020, who went on to win promotion out of League Two at the end of the 2020–21 season.
 He was loaned out to Barnet for the 2021–22 season.
 In October 2022, he signed for Maidstone United, where he won the Kent Senior Cup in 2024.
-He moved on to Slough Town in June 2025.
+He moved on to Slough Town in June 2025, where he stayed for one season before joining Sittingbourne.